angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 >**Observations:**
 >
-> The data section of a config map contains keypair values used to store configuration items.
+> The data section of a config map contains key pair values used to store configuration items.

 ## Verify it has been created